Srekel/the-debuginator/README.md

 Can handle any number of items, the "hot" one will be centered (ish) smoothly.

+### :heavy_check_mark: Performant

+Tested with 250000 menu items with no noticable hit.
+That's good enough for me!
+Hey, it's a debug menu.

+Though I will likely do some proper profiling and optimization later on.

 ### :small_blue_diamond: Hierarchical

 Put things in folders in folders.
 Support for expanding and collapsing folders.